MatthieuCourbariaux/BinaryConnect/README.txt

     - Theano 0.6
     - Pylearn2 0.1
     - PyTables (for the SVHN dataset)
-    - a CUDA capable GPU with at least 3 GB of video memory
+    - a CUDA capable GPU

-This code was written to allow anyone to reproduce the results presented in the paper http://arxiv.org/abs/1412.7024 .
+This code was written to allow anyone to easily reproduce the results presented in the arxiv paper http://arxiv.org/abs/1412.7024 .
-The results might slightly vary depending on the environment.
+However, the results might slightly vary depending on the environment.

 The simulator is relatively easy to use:
     python simulator.py task format [initial range] [computations bit-width]